XinShuo-ph/KAdath_Frontera/README.md

   (hereafter denoted as FUKAv1) are located in ./codes/FUKAv1/[BH, NS, BHNS, BNS, BBH] respectively.
   The solvers in the next version release, denoted as FUKAv2, can be found in ./codes/FUKAv2/[BH, NS, BHNS, BNS, BBH] respectively.
 	Both FUKAv1 (v1) and FUKAv2 (v2) includes support for polytropic equations of state as well as tabulated EOS in in the standard LORENE format.
-Examples and additional details can be found in the [eos](https://bitbucket.org/fukaws/fuka/src/fukav2/eos/) directory.
+Examples and additional details can be found in the [eos](https://bitbucket.org/fukaws/fuka/src/fuka/eos/) directory.

+## FUKAv2.1 Notes:
+This release includes a rewrite and reorganization of the Python readers for FUKA initial data among many bug fixes and quality of life changes.
+The old python readers have thus been removed from the solvers and are now centrally located in the [codes/PythonTools](https://bitbucket.org/fukaws/fuka/src/fuka/codes/PythonTools) directory.

+Along side of the FUKAv2.1 release is the official inclusion of the thorns to import FUKA initial data into the Einstein Toolkit - [ticket](https://bitbucket.org/einsteintoolkit/tickets/issues/2692/inclusion-of-fuka-importer-thorns).

 ## FUKAv2 Notes:
 The release of FUKAv2 is considerable step forward in reliable generation of extremal spinning, asymmetric